accessibilitywars/zaw2/content/builds/quickness-condi-herald.md

 6. {{ skill(id="72972") }} (Spear 2)
 7. {{ skill(id="73059") }} (Spear 5)
 Use 2/5 off cooldown.
 Autos will lower the cooldown of {{ skill(id="73059") }}, but also requires your attacks to hit.
 If there is a wide open damage window, spear is your weapon of choice.
-Legend swaps count as swaps.
-Spears offer the highest DPS at this point in time.
+Legend swaps count as swaps for sigils but does not trigger Abyssal Raze.
+Spears offer the highest DPS at the time of writing.
 </details>

 <details>